Geisel Library: History

-In 1958, Roger Revelle's efforts to establish an Institute of Science and Engineering adjacent to the Scripps Institution of Oceanography were spearheaded by his desire to immediately construct a science and library building on the present Revelle College site.
+In 1958, Roger Revelle's efforts to establish an Institute of Science and Engineering adjacent to the Scripps Institution of Oceanography were motivated by his desire to immediately construct a science and library building on the present Revelle College site.
 When the university was eventually constructed, university librarian Melvin Voigt devised a plan to purchase books for the three new UC campuses: UC San Diego, UC Santa Cruz, and UC Irvine.
 The first Science and Engineering Library in Urey Hall satisfied the science-focused school's needs.

 However, as faculty recruits began to found social science and humanities departments, it became clear to Chancellor John Semple Galbraith that the time had come to establish the campus's main library collections.
 One of the conditions of Galbraith's acceptance of the UC San Diego chancellorship had been that UC San Diego would house one of the three great libraries of the UC system.
 To accomplish this end, he formed a committee which commissioned architect William L. Pereira to prepare a master plan for the University Center and its focal point, the Central Library.
 Pereira and his team, who were still retained as campus architects by UC Irvine, produced the plans and designs from their Urbanus Square facility in Irvine.

 Pereira's plan called for the University Center to be moved north and east, along with the proposed library building.
 This resulted in a revision of the campus long-range development plan: the three "clusters" of four colleges each would be more compact, allowing for an auxiliary library in each cluster.
 The proposed building was designed around a spheroidal tower, to maximize the stacks area that could be accessed in a given time from the center.
 This tower was to be situated atop a main level containing the staff and public areas of the library.

 The chosen site allowed for future expansions to step downwards into the canyon.
 Construction of the first of three increments began in July 1968; the two main floors were constructed first to form the base of the structure.
 This allowed for the placement of scaffolding to support construction of the tower.
 The Central University Library building's topping-out ceremony took place in December 1969 and its formal dedication was in March 1971.